High-brilliance ultra-narrow-band x-rays via electron radiation in colliding laser pulses

 In this Letter an alternative approach for narrow BW bright x-rays is put forward.
 Rather than modifying the laser pulse, an additional laser beam co-propagating with the electrons is introduced.
-Namely, the setup consists of a relativistic electron beam interacting with two counterpropagating waves (CPW), see Fig.~\ref{fig:demo}(b).
-The electron motion features two typical frequencies, separated by orders of magnitude because of the Doppler effect, $\omega_1=\omega_0(1+v_z), \omega_2=\omega_0(1-v_z)$ where $\omega_0$ is the laser frequency and $v_z$ the relativistic average velocity on axis (units $\hbar = c = 1$ are used throughout).
-Due to the nonlinearity of the relativistic dynamics the electron absorbs several light quanta in both frequencies in the considered regime when emitting an x-ray photon.
+Namely, the setup consists of a relativistic electron beam interacting with two counterpropagating waves (CPW) [Fig.~\ref{fig:demo}(b)].
+The electron motion features two typical frequencies, separated by orders of magnitude because of the Doppler effect, $\omega_1=\omega_0(1+v_z)\approx 2\omega_0$ and $\omega_2=\omega_0(1-v_z)\approx\omega_0/2\gamma_*^2$ where $\omega_0$ is the laser frequency and $v_z$ the relativistic average velocity on axis and $\gamma_*$ the effective Lorentz factor \cite{Supp} (units $\hbar = c = 1$ are used throughout).
+Due to the nonlinearity of the relativistic dynamics the electron absorbs several photons in both frequencies in the considered regime when emitting an x-ray photon.
 As a result in the emission spectrum the Doppler-shifted high frequency $\omega_1$ peak is accompanied with satellites of $\omega_0$ separation.
-While the gross features of the spectrum (the spectral envelope) are determined by the counterpropagating laser beam, the subtle features (BW of satellites) arise via the second co-propagating laser beam.
-Accordingly, the BW of satellites scales with the smaller frequency $\omega_2$.
-Consequently, this scheme allows for an ultra-narrow BW bright emission in the x-ray regime.
+While the gross features of the spectrum (the spectral envelope) are determined by the counterpropagating laser beam, the subtle features are governed by the second co-propagating laser beam.
+Accordingly, the BW of satellites scales with the smaller frequency $\omega_2$, allowing for bright ultranarrow BW x-rays.

-The emitted spectrum has been calculated employing the semiclassical operators method developed by Baier and Katkov \cite{Baier_b_1994}, suitable for calculating QED processes of ultrarelativistic particles in strong background fields, when the electron dynamics is quasiclassical.
+The radiation has been calculated employing the Baier-Katkov semiclassical operator method \cite{Baier_b_1994}, applicable when the electron dynamics is quasiclassical in strong background fields.
 The radiation spectrum reads \cite{Lv_2021a,Lv_2021b}: